vighneshiyer/publications/papers/thesis/chapters/intro.typ

 > X4 	7.4 	83% 	10.0 	71% 	77% 	1.4 mm² 	3.3 GHz 	55.0 	23.33
 > A720 	3.6 	40% 	5.7 	40% 	40% 	0.8 mm² 	2.4 GHz 	50.0 	16.66

+*Geekerwan Scaling Curves:* Independent analysis, such as the detailed benchmark comparisons by Geekerwan, graphically illustrates this leap.
+Plots tracking SPECint (a standard benchmark for integer CPU performance) show Apple's A-series and M-series cores achieving dramatic year-over-year gains, establishing a significant lead over competitors, sometimes even when built on an older process node.
+This points towards massive investments in microarchitecture.

+    [Insert Plot: Geekerwan Apple CPU Scaling (SPECint vs. Year/Generation)]

+*Speedometer Benchmark:* Crucially, this performance translates to real-world applications.
+The Speedometer benchmark, which measures web application responsiveness (a task dominated by JavaScript execution and browser rendering on the CPU), shows consistent, significant generational improvements on Apple devices, correlating strongly with their CPU advancements.
+This directly impacts the user's perception of speed in one of the most common computing tasks.

+    [Insert Plot: Speedometer Score Scaling (Score vs. Year/Generation for Apple devices)]

+The SPEC perf vs power curves don't tell the whole story.
+There is also application level specialization - see Speedometer scores which use the P core at max sustained throughput.
+There is also the leakage power and core area tradeoff vs performance and dynamic power.
+All these complicating factors require careful uArch design.

+*P-cores and E-cores:* Apple masterfully implements the heterogeneous P-core / E-core strategy.
+Their E-cores themselves are often as fast as competitors' previous-generation P-cores, while their P-cores push the boundaries of performance.
+This combination delivers both exceptional peak speed and remarkable battery life.
+However, the foundation of the user experience rests on the sheer capability of those P-cores.

+Apple's success stems from a combination of factors: massive investment in CPU microarchitecture design, tight hardware-software co-design facilitated by controlling the entire ecosystem (hardware, OS, key applications), and a relentless focus on optimizing for real-world workloads rather than just synthetic benchmarks.
+Their chips *do* contain accelerators (GPU, NPU, video engines, etc.), but the dramatic performance advantage felt by users is largely attributable to the raw power and efficiency of their general-purpose CPU cores.
+They demonstrated that "true software-optimized hardware" primarily meant building incredibly capable CPUs to run the software users care about most.

+But CPUs aren't stagnating!
+Show performance results of M series systems on Speedometer.
+Energy efficiency and absolute performance continue to improve as cores are designed with specialized features for target workloads (e.g. speculation features such as load address/value prediction, pointer preemptive prefetching, things that expose uarch side-channels actually are good!)
+Core microarchitecture iteration is still important!
+But performance benefits are hard to measure due to simulation bottlenecks.

 === Proliferation of Accelerators

 - https://www.guru3d.com/story/intel-lunar-lake-processor-architecture-die-and-pch-annotated/ (Lunar Lake die shot with heterogeneity)